Want to know how much gutter replacement costs? Experts reveal what you can expect to pay

 Which types of gutter are the most expensive?

-The style and material of guttering goes a long way towards what it will cost to buy, but before selecting the cheapest products you can lay your hands on, do bear in mind that your choice of rainwater goods can really affect the kerb appeal of your home.
+The style and material of guttering go a long way towards what it will cost to buy, but before selecting the cheapest products you can lay your hands on, do bear in mind that your choice of rainwater goods can really affect the kerb appeal of your home.

 Signs that might indicate your gutters need cleaning include: